The Number One Question I Am Always Asked- How Did You End Up in Morocco?

 For the true beginning, we have to jump way back in time, to summer camp 2002-2006.
 The camp I went to during those muggy Minnesota summers was not your average canoe-in-the-woods sort of deal.
 It was a French immersion language program called Lac du Bois, run by Concordia Language Villages.
 One thing that stuck with me from this experience, besides a not-half-bad accent when it comes to speaking the language, was that there are so many countries besides France where French is spoken, and I was much more intrigued by those.
 I liked the sound of Senegal, Morocco and Cameroon and always loved the stories of the camp counselors who came from these places.

 I kept this little yen in the back of my mind while I planned my Europe backpacking trip in 2012.
-I was planning to be gone for 9 months, but because of Schengen laws I was only allowed to be in the EU for 6, so I had to find some places nearby to hang out for a while.
-I chose Morocco, because of proximity and because of French camp.
+I was planning to be gone for 9 months, but due to Schengen laws I was only allowed to be in the EU for 6, so I had to find some places nearby to hang out for a while.
+I chose Morocco, because of proximity and of course, French camp.

 Being young, knowing barely anything about the country, and wanting a little bit of security when going there, I decided to try to find an internship or something to do.
 Through some pretty random connections, I ended up in touch with the Cinématheque de Tanger (also know as Cinema Rif), had a Skype interview with the director during Christmas and flew down from Belgium in February 2013 to spend two months in Tangier as an intern.